postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 ### 3. Filter by URL

 The matching process examines each saved example and iterates over every possibility.
-The algorithm compares the `mockPath` of the input URL with that of the saved example.
-If the input URL was `https://M1.mock.pstmn.io/test` and the example being examined has a URL of `https://google.com/help`, the mock service will compare `/test` with `/help`.
+The algorithm compares the `path` of the request with the `path` of the example.
+If the request's URL is `https://M1.mock.pstmn.io/test` and the example's URL is `https://google.com/help`, the algorithm compares `/test` with `/help`.
+In this case the paths do not match, so the corresponding example is removed from the matching, and the algorithm moves to the next example.
 While comparing URLs, a step-by-step matching process is performed.
 Each completed step reduces the matching threshold of the current example response.

 Here's an example of how the algorithm filters by URL: